kaw393939/calc_app/readme.md

 2. Submit a link to your repository to Canvas when your finished.

+## To get my code to run / Install Instructions

+1. Clone the repo
+2. CD into the repo directory
+3. Create the virtual environment
+4. Activate the virtual environment
+5. Install the requirements with pip or pip3 install requirements.txt

 **NOTE: YOU NEED TO CHECKOUT BRANCH "PART2" TO SEE THE DETAILED CODE COMMENTS**

 Basic tips: